sky-shift/skyshift/docs/source/index.rst

 ..
-Skyflow documentation master file, created by sphinx-quickstart on Wed Mar 13 06:14:40 2024.
+Skyshift documentation master file, created by sphinx-quickstart on Wed Mar 13 06:14:40 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.